What is the difference between “sliding” and “rolling”, and can a ball “roll” when it has sidespin?

 - “english” = “side” = sidespin

 Imagine that there’s a cylinder (like a barrel) exactly the right size so that it’s just contained within the ball.
 The cylinder/barrel’s top and bottom edges meet the ball’s surface like two latitude lines drawn around a globe in the northern and southern hemispheres.

 Now imagine that you’ve tilted the barrel and are rolling it along the table’s surface like you’d roll a barrel on its edge.
 You can see that the axis of rotation is tilted, and the barrel’s bottom edge rolls along the table in a straight line without sliding at all.

 Now imagine the ball surrounding the barrel rolling along with it across the table.
 This is how a ball rolls across the table with sidespin – no sliding, just rolling.
 If you were to put wet ink on the table it would mark a line around the ball at its “southern latitude” line.

 The remaining wrinkle is that as the ball rolls its sidespin wears off and its axis of rotation becomes more and more horizontal.
 To visualize this, imagine that the tilted barrel within the ball tilts more and more onto its side, and simultaneously becomes fatter and fatter and shorter and shorter, but it continues rolling on its edge (you should be able to visualize doing this with a barrel that changes this way as you roll it).
 Eventually, when all the sidespin wears off, the fatter, shorter barrel becomes a flat disc rolling vertically on its edge.
 The wet ink line marked on the ball is actually a spiral that starts as a small tilted latitude and becomes a vertical “great circle” longitude when the ball is rolling normally without sidespin.

-Can a cue ball have more top spin than actual rolling speed?
+Can a cue ball have more topspin than the rolling amount right off the tip?